-The Computational Biomedicine Lab (INM-9/IAS-5) uses a range of computational molecular biology approaches.
-Its aim is to dissect structural and energetic aspects of cellular pathways that relate to perception and deranged cascades of events in molecular medicine and neurobiology.
+The Computational Biomedicine Institute (INM-9/IAS-5) develops and uses a variety of multi-scale molecular simulation and data-mining approaches to predict structural and energetic aspects of neurological pathways as well as to develop neuroactive drugs interfering with them in dysfunctional neurons.
 Most of the work is conducted in collaboration with experimental labs.